Sign Up | Member Login

-Skylight Solar owns and operates a local solar array situated on top of the capped Hinesburg, VT landfill.
+Skylight Solar owns and operates a local solar array situated on top of the Hinesburg, VT landfill.
+We serve 20-30 households across northern Vermont.

 How it works

-1. Sign up below to reserve your spot in the array.
+1. Sign up below to make an account.

-2. We will make electricity in your name, and bill you less than Vermont Electric Coop does.
+2. We will make electricity in your name at a 10% discount from Vermont Electric Coop's rates.

 3. No hardware or electrical changes are required.
-Credits from us will appear on your VEC account.
+Credits from us will appear on your VEC statement.

 Estimate your savings